charleneleong-ai/env_scripts/README.md

 Please feel free to adapt and improve!

 ### Requirements
-The following instructions assume you are on MacOS, else please refer to the appropriate package for your OS.
+The following instructions assume you are using ZSH Shell on MacOS.
+If not, please refer to the appropriate package download for your specific OS!

+Please install Brew and the required [platform dev tools](https://github.com/Faethm-ai/platform-dev-tools/tree/master/mac).

 - [ZSH Shell](https://ohmyz.sh/#install)
   - ```